nginxinc/nginx-openid-connect/README.md

     * Set a unique value for `$oidc_hmac_key` to ensure nonce values are unpredictable

   * **openid_connect.server_conf** - this is the NGINX configuration for handling the various stages of OpenID Connect authorization code flow
-    * Modify the `add_header Set-Cookie` directives with appropriate [cookie flags](https://en.wikipedia.org/wiki/HTTP_cookie#Terminology), e.g. Domain; Path; Secure;
+    * Modify the `add_header Set-Cookie` directives with appropriate [cookie flags](https://en.wikipedia.org/wiki/HTTP_cookie#Terminology) to control the scope of single sign-on and security options, e.g. Domain; Path; Secure;
     * Modify the `resolver` directive to match a DNS server that is capable of resolving the IdP defined in `$oidc_token_endpoint`

-  * **openid_connect.js** - this is the nginScript code for performing the authorization code exchange and nonce hashing
+  * **openid_connect.js** - this is the JavaScript code for performing the authorization code exchange and nonce hashing
-    * No changes are required unless modifying the code exchange process
+    * No changes are required unless modifying the code exchange or validation process

 ## Support